 Insider risk management is currently available in tenants hosted in geographical regions and countries supported by Azure service dependencies.
 To verify that insider risk management is supported for your organization, see Azure dependency availability by country/region.

 If you don't have an existing Microsoft 365 Enterprise E5 plan and want to try insider risk management, you can add Microsoft 365 to your existing subscription or sign up for a trial of Microsoft 365 Enterprise E5.

 Policy template requirements: Depending on the policy template you choose, you need to be sure you understand the following requirements and plan accordingly prior to configuring insider risk management in your organization:

 - When using the Data theft by departing users template, you must configure a Microsoft 365 HR connector to periodically import resignation and termination date information for users in your organization.
 See the Import data with the HR connector article for step-by-step guidance to configure the Microsoft 365 HR connector.

 - When using the Data leaks template, you must configure at least one Microsoft Purview Data Loss Prevention (DLP) policy to define sensitive information in your organization and to receive insider risk alerts for High Severity DLP policy alerts.
-See the Create, test, and tune a DLP policy article for step-by-step guidance to configure DLP policies.
+See the Create and Deploy data loss prevention policies article for step-by-step guidance to configure DLP policies.

 - When using the Security policy violation template, you must enable Microsoft Defender for Endpoint for insider risk management integration in the Defender Security Center to import security violation alerts.
 For step-by-step guidance to enable Defender for Endpoint integration with insider risk management, see Configure advanced features in Microsoft Defender for Endpoint.